 "Old Bakery", at the junction of Bentley Road and Long Stratton Road

 The baker occupied a very important place in village life for centuries and we can trace the bakers of Forncett back over two hundred years.
-The house now known as 'The Old Bakery' in Bentley Road (formerly 'Dirty Road') at Forncett End, dates back to at least 1817, when a map shows that the Old Bakery was then owned by "Moore".
+The house now known as 'The Old Bakery' in Bentley Road (formerly 'Dirty Road') at Forncett End, dates back to at least 1772 when the deeds start.

 Norfolk Chronicle 2 April 1837